ihaque/memtestG80/README.md

-README for MemtestG80 open source edition
+# README for MemtestG80 open source edition
-Version 1.00
-Imran Haque
-21 Apr 2009

-CONTENTS
+## CONTENTS

 1. Description
 2. How to build
 3. Using MemtestG80 as a library